rmit-zhihao-liang/zhihao-liang/README.md

 - An IT Student from RMIT.
 - An Dotaer
-- Very interested in Data science
+- Very interested in Data Science

 ### 🛠  Tech Stack